spatie/laravel-responsecache/README.md

 ### Basic usage

-By default the package will cache all successful `get`-requests for a week.
+By default, the package will cache all successful `get`-requests for a week.
 Logged in users will each have their own separate cache.
 If this behaviour is what you need, you're done: installing the `ResponseCacheServerProvider` was enough.